jaantollander/masters-thesis/content/25_puhti.md

 : \label{tab:slurm-partitions}
 Slurm partitions on Puhti.

-Puhti uses Slurm version 21.08.7 as a worload manager.
+Puhti uses Slurm as a worload manager.
+At the time of writing the version was 21.08.7, but it is updated regularly.
 It has partitions with different resource limits as seen on Table \ref{tab:slurm-partitions}.
 When we submit a job to Slurm, we must specify in which partition it will run, the project which used for billing, and the resource we wish to reserve.
 Slurm schedules the job to run when sufficient resource are available using a fair share algorithm.